 This is how we did it…

-Day 1: As soon as I got Sarah from her I crib I explained that today she was going to be a “big girl” and wear underwear.
-I let her pick her favorite underwear (one of her gifts for Chanukah).
-We went to the living room where I placed a large towel on the floor.
-Then I got her potty chair from the bathroom and explained to her that when she needed to pee to let me know.
-I placed some potty themed books near the station and headed to kitchen to make breakfast.
+Day 1: As soon as Sarah woke up one morning, I explained that today she was going to be a “big girl” and wear underwear.
+I let her pick her favorite underwear (one of her gifts for Chanukah) and put them on.
+We went to the living room, where I laid a large towel on the floor.
+Then I got her potty chair and explained that when she needed to pee to let me know.
+I showed her chart and explained she would get a sticker every time she peed in the potty.
+I gathered our potty themed books and put them near the station.
+I started breakfast while Sarah played in the living room.

-The e-book suggested she drink her favorite drink so that she will want a lot of it and often.
+The e-book suggested she drink her favorite drink so that she will want a lot of it and have to pee often.
 After breakfast I made a batch of her favorite drink, lemonade.
 I poured it in her sippy cup and encouraged her to drink throughout the day.

 The first time she had to pee she jumped up really quick and said, “I have to pee”.
 Not sure if it was the excitement of it all or the novelty, but I was happy to see she understood what was going on.
 From then on every 15-20 minutes she told me she needed to pee.
 She was filling up her Potty Chart very quickly.

-I read somewhere that the first day needed to have a really big treat once the day was complete.
+I read somewhere that the first day needed to have a really big reward.
 That way they were excited and looking forward to the next few days.
-Even though it suggested not to leave the house, I decided to leave for a short drive through the Wendy’s drive thru for a special ice cream cone reward.
+Even though it suggested not to leave the house, I decided to leave for a quick trip through the Wendy’s drive thru for a special ice cream reward.

 *For nap and bed time she wore a diaper.

 Day 2: On the second day we moved her potty into the bathroom and again reminded her to let me know when she had to pee.
-The towels were still left in the living room, should she not be able to make it to the new spot.
+The towels remained in the living room, incase there was any accidents walking to the new spot.